-Our distributions may exceed our cash flow from our operations and our earnings.
+Our distributions may exceed our cash flow from our operations and our net income.

 We intend to make regular quarterly distributions to holders of our common stock.
 The regular quarterly cash distributions we pay are expected to be principally sourced by cash flow from operating activities.
-However, there can be no assurance that our earnings or cash flow from operating activities will be sufficient to cover our future distributions, and we may use other sources of funds, such as from offering proceeds, borrowings and asset sales, to fund portions of our future distributions.
-Our distributions for the years ended December 31, 2016 and 2015 did not exceed our cash flow from operating activities (excluding amounts related to discontinued operations) and earnings.
-Our distributions for the year ended December 31, 2014 exceeded our cash flow from operating activities and earnings.
+However, there can be no assurance that our net income or cash flow from operating activities will be sufficient to cover our future distributions, and we may use other sources of funds, such as from offering proceeds, borrowings and asset sales, to fund portions of our future distributions.
+Our distributions for the year ended December 31, 2017 did not exceed our cash flow from operating activities but our distributions did exceed our net income for the year ended December 31, 2017.
+Our distributions for the years ended December 31, 2016 and 2015 did not exceed our cash flow from operating activities (excluding amounts related to discontinued operations) or net income for such years, respectively.